xihaoCCC/Compare_Photos_in_Greyscale/README.md

-# Comparasion two images' Greyscales by Statistical tools
+# Analyzing Image Similarity Using Greyscale Statistical Measures

 ## Summary
 In this project, I analyzed two photos taken at the Suzzallo library at the University of Washington: one with me present and one without.